django-daiquiri/daiquiri/docs/installation.md

 Go to `http://localhost:8000` in your web browser.

-Open three other terminals, got to the `daiquiri/app` directory, activate the virtualenv, and run
+Open three other terminals, got to the `app` directory, activate the virtual environment, and run:

 ```
 ./manage.py runworker default